47degrees/github4s/docs/src/main/tut/auth.md

 ### Authorize a url

-Generates the authorize url with a random state, both are returned within Authorize object.
+Generates the authorize url with a random state, both are returned within an Authorize object.

 You can authorize a url using `authorizeUrl`, it takes as arguments: